mightyleader/shiny-computing-machine/README.md

 #Shiny

 Shiny is a command-line tool written in Swift.
 It's presented an Xcode project which is downloadable from the [Mac App Store](https://apps.apple.com/gb/app/xcode/id497799835?mt=12) or [Apple's Developer Site](developer.apple.com).
-It is also compilable from the command line using Xcode Command Line tools.
+It is also compile-able from the command line using Xcode Command Line tools.

 Shiny aims to provide a proof of concept for a tool to use Monte Carlo simulation in forecasting delivery of work.
 It operates initially on two pieces of data; the amount of tasks to be completed and the history of delivery for similar sized tasks.